anshuljethani/StuddentPerformanceIndicator/README.md

 ## Libraries Used
 This project utilizes several Python libraries to handle data processing, visualization, and machine learning.
-Below is a brief overview of each library:
+Some of the libraries used are-:
--Pandas
+Pandas,
--NumPy
+NumPy,
--Seaborn
+Seaborn,
--Matplotlib
+Matplotlib,
--Scikit-Learn
+Scikit-Learn,
--CatBoost
+CatBoost,
--Sys
+Sys,
--OS
+OS

 ## Project Timeframe -
 Start Date - 28th Jult 2024